spoluan/FlowerClassification/README.md

 **Project Descriptions**

-The flower_photos dataset is a publicly available image dataset that contains thousands of labeled images of different flowers.
-It is commonly used as a benchmark dataset for training and evaluating deep learning models for image classification tasks.
-The dataset consists of 5,740 images of flowers belonging to 102 different categories, with each category representing a specific type of flower.

-In this project, we will be using the flower_photos dataset for training a deep learning model for learning purposes.
-The dataset will be used to train a neural network model to classify images of flowers into their respective categories.
-By utilizing this dataset, we can develop an understanding of how deep learning models can be trained on real-world image data and how they can be used for image classification tasks.
-This will provide valuable hands-on experience in building and training deep learning models for practical applications, specifically in the context of image classification using the flower_photos dataset as a learning resource.
+The flower_photos dataset is a popular image classification dataset consisting of 5 classes of flowers: sunflowers, tulips, dandelions, roses, and daisies.
+Each class contains a certain number of images, with the following distribution:

+Sunflowers: 699 images
+Tulips: 799 images
+Dandelions: 898 images
+Roses: 641 images
+Daisies: 633 images
+This dataset is commonly used for deep learning projects and machine learning tutorials as a beginner-friendly dataset for image classification tasks.
+The goal of our project is to train a deep learning model using this dataset for learning purposes.
+By working with this dataset, we aim to gain hands-on experience in building and training deep learning models, understanding image data preprocessing, and interpreting model performance.
+This project will provide valuable insights into the practical implementation of deep learning algorithms using real-world image data, and help us improve our understanding of machine learning concepts and techniques.